WorkingEdge/MS3_GMResource/README.md

 **MS3 Seeds** is a niche supplier of seeds, specialising in <a href="https://en.wikipedia.org/wiki/Green_manure" target="_blank">green manures</a>.
 It has set up this site to do the following:
 * Generate awareness for their company among the relevant community of growers
-* Establish their name as being recognized as a thought leader in the area
+* Establish their name as a recognized thought leader in the area
 * Establish their name as being a trustworthy and open source of unbiased information as well as quality seeds
 * Generate customers by facilitating an easy through-flow from the information-sharing site to the store
 * Build a community of growers who automatically think 'MS3 Seeds' when they think of green manure

 # User Experience
 There are 3 user types currently envisaged for the site:
 * Infrequent or first-time vistor who has not registered as a user
 * Contributing users who may add posts or comment on other contributors' posts
 * Admin user who represents MS3 seeds in the posts and comments and who also has the ability to add or update the specific products shown as available from MS3 Seeds

 ## User Stories by User Type
 ### First-time or Infrequent Vistor
-* As a first-time visitor, the purpose and overall content of the site is clear and easy to navigate
+* As a first-time visitor, the purpose and overall content of the site is clear and easy to navigate.
+I can see additional contact info - phone, address, social media and I can view all content - ie user posts and product info.
+[Test Case](readme_assets/testing.md#as-a-first-time-visitor-the-purpose-and-overall-content-of-the-site-is-clear-and-easy-to-navigate)
-* I want to easily browse the site for posts and/or products that I may be interested in
-* I can search for a term and see results in user posts and separately, results in the 'MS3 Seeds' product information
+* I can search for a term and see results in user posts and separately, results in the 'MS3 Seeds' product information.
+[Test Case](#as-a-non-registered-or-logged-in-user-i-can-use-the-search-functionality)
-* I can read all content but I cannot comment on posts
+* I can read all content but I cannot comment on posts.
+[Test Case](readme_assets/testing.md#as-a-non-logged-in-user-i-cannot-post-a-comment-by-going-directly-to-the-url-for-adding-a-post)
-* The site feels informative, authorative, and welcoming
-* I can contact MS3 seeds directly from the site without having to register as a user
+* I can contact MS3 seeds directly from the site without having to register as a user [Test Case](readme_assets/testing.md#as-a-non-logged-in-user-i-can-use-the-contact-form)
-* I can see additional contact info - phone, address, social media
-* I can easily register to become a contributing user of the site
+* I can easily register to become a contributing user of the site.
+[Test Case](readme_assets/testing.md#as-a-non-logged-in-user-i-can-register-on-the-site-including-client-side-validation)
-* As a grower, I can see valuable, relevant information, including:
-    * Common and latin name
-    * Growing season
-    * N-fixing ability of a species
-    * Seeding rate
-    * Main benefits
-    * Cost
-    * Experiences of other growers/photos
+* As a registered user, my username cannot be taken or duplicated by another user.
+[Test Case](readme_assets/testing.md#as-a-new-user-trying-to-register-i-cannot-use-a-username-already-taken-server-side-validation)

 ### Contributing or Frequent User
-* I can easily see the latest posts that have been added to the site, allowing me to recognize immediately if new content has been added
-* I can view posts by other users and comment on any posts that interest me or where I want to communicate with the poster
+* I can view posts by other users and comment on any posts that interest me or where I want to communicate with the poster.
+[Test Case]((readme_assets/testing.md#i-can-add-a-comment-on-an-existing-post-when-logged-in))
 * For any post that interests me, I can easily navigate from the post directly to the relevant MS3 product or products that contain the species that is the topic of the post.
-This may be to get purchase information, or to consult the additional information provided by MS3 Seeds on that particular seed type
+This may be to get purchase information, or to consult the additional information provided by MS3 Seeds on that particular seed type.
+[Test case covered by admin user story](readme_assets/testing.md#when-a-user-adds-a-post-the-app-automatically-adds-the-related-product-info-if-applicable)
-* I can easily log in and add a post
-* I can add an image url for the species that is the topic of my post
-* I can see and go to the source of any images in other user posts. *A future feature would allow direct upload of images as preferable to hot-linking*
-* On my profile page, I can see all posts that I have previously submitted and can navigate directly to any of them
-* I can choosse to update or delete any post that I have previously submitted
+* I can choosse to view, update or delete any post that I have previously submitted [Test Case](readme_assets/testing.md#as-a-user-who-has-previously-submitted-comments-i-have-te-option-to-edit-these-when-logged-in)
-* I cannot easily delete a post by mistake as there is a confirmation required
+* I cannot easily delete a post by mistake as there is a confirmation required.
+[Test Case](readme_assets/testing.md#as-a-user-who-has-previously-submitted-comments-i-can-choose-to-delete-them)
-* I feel like a valued member of the discussion community with a custom message from MS3 Seeds on my profile page
+* I feel like a valued member of the discussion community with a custom message from MS3 Seeds on my profile page.
+[Test Case](readme_assets/testing.md#as-a-registered-user-i-get-a-personalized-message-from-ms3-seeds)
-* If I have any website issues, I can use the contact form without being logged in to submit a support request
+* If I have any website issues, I can use the contact form without being logged in to submit a support request.
+[Test Case - already mentioned above](readme_assets/testing.md#as-a-non-logged-in-user-i-can-use-the-contact-form)

 ### MS3 Seeds Admin User
-* I have all the post/comment functionality of a contributing user
-* In case of an offending post, I have the option to delete that post, regardless of user - **not implemented yet**
-* In addition to the post/comment functinoality of a contributing user, I also have the option to administer the products.
+* In addition to the post/comment functionality of a contributing user, I also have the option to administer the products.
 That means, I can add details for a new product, update existing details for a product (add or remove a particular species from a seed mix, for example) or delete a product from the list.
+[Test Case](readme_assets/testing.md#as-an-admin-user-i-can-add-or-edit-products)

 ### Site Owner
 * The site presents a positive image for the brand